Agnes of France (empress): Early life

-Agnes was born in Orleans on an unknown date in 1171 to King Louis VII and his significantly younger bride, Adela of Champagne.
+Agnes was born in Orleans on an unknown date in 1170, or in January 1171 at the latest King Louis VII and his significantly younger bride, Adela of Champagne second child.
 Her birth inspired little fanfare and went unrecorded as it was in the wake of France's long-awaited heir, her brother, Philippe Auguste, not to mention she had a plethora of elder half-sisters, totaling four, from her father's previous ill-fated marriages.

 Reportedly, the union of her parents inspired scandal, as it occurred a mere two weeks following the death in childbirth of her father's second wife, Constance of Castile, in a desperate bid by Louis to secure the kingdom's succession, as he still had no legitimate son by then.
 Agnes' mother, Adela, was notably lower in station than Louis' previous consorts: the first, Eleanor, was heiress to the vast Duchy of Aquitaine and renowned for her domineering nature, and the second, a daughter to Alfonso VII of León and Castile, a man dubbed 'Emperor of All Spain' by his contemporaries, while Adela's father was merely the Count of Champagne.
 Thus, it has been inferred Louis selected her mother due to proximity and a means by which to circumvent lengthy marriage talks, seeing as Adela was his subject and already a fixture at the court of Paris.

+The first request of a Byzantine betrothal seemingly arrived as early as 1171, as Manuel I ordered Philip of Flanders to settle for the “last” daughter still available on the “marriage market” for his own son, Alexios.
+This seemed to be in opposition to Queen Adela's wishes, who probably hoped for a union within her house, as had been the case with Louis VII's two oldest daughters.
+The union was supported by Pope Alexander III, but the initial negotiations did not go ahead at the time.